TechNejad/ReaLLM/README.md

 # ReaLLM: Transparent Intelligence –> [live prototype](https://reallm.netlify.app/)

-**Making the invisible visible** – See the hidden instructions that shape AI responses in real-time.

 ## What is ReaLLM?

 ReaLLM is a research prototype that reveals what typical AI chatbots hide: the system prompts and constraints that guide every response.
 Unlike standard chatbots that conceal their instructions, ReaLLM shows you exactly what rules, boundaries, and guidelines are shaping the AI's behavior.